 We are currently experiencing inflationary pressures on our operating costs.
 Competition for labor is becoming more acute and we have experienced increased labor costs as a result.
 For significant portions of our business, we purchase raw materials and component parts which have been designated or specified by our customers, at prices negotiated by our customers.
 Raw material price fluctuations and volatility in the commodity markets, including tariffs and trade restriction could impact prices in the future.
 In any event, for a growing part of our business, we arrange our own suppliers and we could be impacted by the risks of any price increases, trade restrictions or production delays.
 Increases in the costs of steel or other supplies could also increase our working capital requirements and scrap expenses.
-In addition, we have experienced increases of our products, especially given the competitive environment.
-If we are not able to sufficiently increase our pricing to offset these increased costs or if increases may lead to declines in volume.
+In addition, we have experienced increased costs for the transportation of our products.
+We may not be able to fully offset any cost increases through cost reduction programs or price increases of our products, especially given the competitive environment.
+If we are not able to sufficiently increase our pricing to offset these increased costs or if increased costs and prolonged inflation continue, it could materially and adversely affect our business, operating results and profitability.
+Sustained price increases may lead to declines in volume.
 While we seek to project tradeoffs between price increases and volume, our projections may not accurately predict the volume impact of price increases.
 In addition, volatility in certain commodity markets could significantly affect our production cost.